New for 2017

 SCHEDULE for photographers

 - Studio photographers will have exclusive access to each model as they move through each studio station.
-(3 hours, from 4:30pm-7:30pm)
+(4.25 hours, from 3:15 pm-7:30pm)

 Everyone MUST have a meal ticket (do not misplace!) or Coliseum catering staff will not allow you in the line.